How to Remedy Nanotech Adverse Effects on Health

 The parameters of nanoparticles that are relevant for health effects are nanoparticle size (smaller particles can be more dangerous), chemical composition and surface characteristics, and shape.

-Inhaled nanoparticles can deposit in the lungs and then potentially move to other organs such as the brain, the liver, and the spleen, and possibly the foetus in pregnant women.
+Inhaled nanoparticles can deposit in the lungs and then potentially move to other organs such as the brain, the liver, and the spleen, and possibly the fetus in pregnant women.
 Some materials could become toxic if they are inhaled in the form of nanoparticles.
 Inhaled nanoparticles may cause lung inflammation and heart problems.

 The objective of nanoparticles used as drug carriers is to deliver more of the drug to the target cells, to reduce the harmful effects of the drug itself on other organs, or both.
 However, it is sometimes difficult to distinguish the toxicity of the drug from that of the nanoparticle.

-With the exception of airborne particles reaching the lungs, information on the behaviour of nanoparticles in the body is still minimal.
+With the exception of airborne particles reaching the lungs, information on the behavior of nanoparticles in the body is still minimal.
 Assessment of the health implications of nanoparticles should take into account the fact that age, respiratory tract problems, and the presence of other pollutants can modify some of the health effects.

 Information on the effects of nanoparticles on the environment is very scarce.
 However, it is likely that many conclusions drawn from human studies can be extrapolated to other species, but more research is needed.